The prophet Ezekiel was a very interesting voice in ancient Israel’s faith crisis which was a period in which Israel had very little stability.

-In fact, due to his unique character Ezekiel has been the subject of numerous psychoanalytical studies.
-For example, Karl Jaspers found Ezekiel to be a suitable case for psychological analysis (2).
-Moreover, E. C. Broome concluded that Ezekiel was a true psychotic who was capable of great religious insight but who also exhibited a series of characteristics such as catatonia, narcissistic-masochistic conflict, schizophrenic withdrawal, delusions of grandeur and of persecution (3).
+Because of Ezekiel’s character he has been the subject of numerous psychoanalytical studies (2).
+E. C. Broome concluded that Ezekiel was a true psychotic who was capable of great religious insight but who also exhibited a series of characteristics such as catatonia, narcissistic-masochistic conflict, schizophrenic withdrawal, delusions of grandeur and of persecution (3).
 Broome’s analysis would seem to suggest that Ezekiel suffered from a paranoid condition common in many great spiritual leaders.
-However, as Old Testament historian Walter Breuggemann notes, such psychoanalytic efforts have been rejected by contemporary psychiatrists (4).
-There is much doubt that it is possible to psychoanalyse someone from history, especially ancient history, from a set of documents since psychoanalysis is a complex process even when it takes place within a face-to-face encounter.
+However, as Old Testament historian Walter Breuggemann notes, these psychoanalytic conclusions have been rejected by contemporary psychiatrists (4).
+There is doubt that it is possible to psychoanalyse someone from history, especially ancient history, from a set of documents since psychoanalysis is a complex process even when it takes place within a face-to-face encounter.

 1. Block, D. 1997.
 The Book of Ezekiel. p.
 10.